 Note: Large Farms are not required to report on the profitability indicator as Better Cotton is primarily concerned with supporting and monitoring improved livelihoods for Smallholders and Medium Farms.
-The Profitability indicator (a first step in
+The Profitability indicator (a first step in understanding the economic situation) is therefore only collected from and communicated about Smallholder and Medium Farms.

 Similarly, in regard to the indicators on the elimination of child labour, our greatest concern is monitoring and supporting progress in geographical areas typically dominated by family Smallholder and Medium Farms.
 Therefore, these social indicators have not been reported by Large Farms in the past.
-Large Farms are also not required to report on the Women's Inclusion Results Indicator.
+Large Farms are also not required to report on the Women's inclusion Results Indicator.

 However, Large Farms are still required to meet Decent Work Principles and Criteria defined in the Better Cotton Standard System, which include topics pertaining to child and forced labour and gender issues.
-Additionally, Decent Work issues are being addressed within Better Cotton's Social Impact Working Group, which discusses these important issues in the context of all farm-type contexts.
+Additionally, Decent Work issues are being addressed within Better Cotton's Social

+Impact Working Group, which discusses these important issues in the context of all farm-type contexts.
 New, more robust indicators will be introduced on these topics for the most appropriate farm types under the revised Monitoring, Evaluation and Learning (MEL) Evidence Framework in due course, which may be collected through targeted data collection, outside of the annual Results Indicator performance monitoring system.
+This revised MEL Evidence Framework will also incorporate the Delta Indicators, developed in the course of the Delta Project.
+As some of these Delta indicators are already being monitored as part of the Better Cotton Results Indicators, they are indicated in the corresponding sections in this document.